Stocks collapse after gloomy jobs report as markets hover - ExBulletin

 A week of volatile fluctuations on Wall Street ended on Friday with more losses for stocks, as a mixed batch of US labor market data sparked another dizzying trading episode.

-The Standard & Poors 500 closed 0.8% lower after erasing a 0.7% gain at the start.
-The benchmark was coming out of a choppy stretch where it deviated by at least 1.2% in five consecutive days, pounded by uncertainty over the impact of the new variant of the coronavirus on the economy and on the when the Federal Reserve will end its overwhelming support for financial markets.
+The S&P 500 closed 0.8% lower after erasing an early 0.7% gain.
+The benchmark was coming out of a choppy stretch where it has deviated by at least 1.2% in five straight days, pounded by uncertainty over the severity of the new variant of the coronavirus that will hit the economy and when as the Federal Reserve (Fed) ends its overwhelming support for financial markets.

-Treasury yields fell, rose and then fell again as investors struggled to determine what the jobs report means the Federal Reserve will do on interest rates.
+Treasury yields fell, rose and then fell again as investors struggled to determine what the jobs report meant the Fed would do on interest rates.
 Erratic moves fit in perfectly with a week where the S&P 500 went from a 1.9% gain to a 1.2% loss in one day.

-We’ve received mixed messages about the jobs report data, and it can create messy markets, said Brian Jacobsen, senior investment strategist at Allspring Global Investments.
+We have received mixed messages about the “jobs report” data, “and it can create messy markets,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.

-The report, which is typically the most anticipated economic data by Wall Street each month, showed employers added only 210,000 jobs last month.
+The report, which is typically Wall Street’s most anticipated economic data each month, showed employers added just 210,000 jobs last month.
 This was a disappointing result as economists expected a much stronger hiring of 530,000, and raised fears that the economy will stagnate as inflation remains high.
-This is the worst case called stagflation by economists, and the Arrival of Omicron variants makes its probability more uncertain.
+It’s a worst-case scenario called stagflation by economists, and the arrival of the omicron variant makes its probability more uncertain.

 But other areas of the jobs report showed better strength.
 More and more people are returning to the labor market and the unemployment rate has improved from 4.6% to 4.2%.

 These encouraging numbers helped Treasury yields climb briefly during the morning.
 But they also came from a section of the report on jobs that investors tend to take second to the job growth figure.
-This is because they come from different surveys, one with employers and the other with households, and many investors consider the employment growth figures to be the most reliable historically.
+Indeed, they come from different surveys, one among employers and the other among households, and many investors consider the employment growth figures to be the most reliable historically.

 Some investors have said the jobs report may ultimately push the Fed to become more aggressive in raising short-term interest rates from their all-time low.
-Others, however, said they expected the mixed report to have no effect, and the large differences of opinion helped lead to sharp swings in the market.
+Others, however, said they expected the mixed report to have no effect, and the large differences of opinion contributed to the sharp swings in the market for the day.

 What the Fed decides is a huge deal for stocks, as low interest rates have been one of the main reasons the S&P 500 has roughly doubled since the early days of the pandemic.
 Low rates encourage borrowers to spend more and investors to pay higher prices for stocks.

 The Fed has already started slowing or cutting its program of buying billions of dollars of bonds each month to support the economy and markets.
-President Jerome H. Powell rocked the markets earlier this week when he said the Fed could end its bond buying program months ahead of the June target it set for.
+President Jerome Powell rocked the markets earlier this week when he said the Fed could close its bond buying program months ahead of the June target it was on its way to.
 This would open the door for the Fed to make the most important decision to raise short-term rates.

-With the headlines on Omicron and then determining if a faster cut also means a faster rise and investors worried if the Fed is going to make a mistake, you had to expect to see some of that volatility, Allspring said.
-Global Investments Jacobsen.
+With the headlines on omicron and then determining whether a faster cut also means a faster rise and investors fearing the Fed might make a mistake, expect to see some of that volatility, said Jacobsen of Allspring Global Investments.

 Consider the two-year Treasury yield, which is heavily influenced by investor expectations for upcoming Fed stocks.
 It fell, then recovered briefly, then slipped to 0.59%.
 That’s down from 0.63% Thursday night.

-The 10-year Treasury yield, which is more dependent on investors’ expectations for future economic growth and inflation, was also volatile.
+The 10-year Treasury yield, which depends more on investors’ expectations for future economic growth and inflation, was also volatile.
 It zigzagged immediately after the jobs reports were released and fell to 1.36% in the late afternoon, from 1.44% on Thursday night.

 About 60% of S&P 500 stocks fell, with some of Wall Street’s recent biggest stars offering the heaviest weights.